Geometric theta-lifting for the dual pair SO_{2m}, Sp_{2n}

 and

-between the corresponding derived categories.
 Our mains global results for the pair $(G,H)$ are Theorems~\ref{Th_main_global_symplectic_orthogonal} and \ref{Th_Hecke_property_Aut_GH} describing the relation between the theta-lifting functors and the Hecke functors on $\Bun_G$ and $\Bun_H$.
 They agree with the conjectures of Adams (\cite{Ad}).
 One of the advantages of the geometric setting compared to the classical one is that the $\SL_2$ of Arthur appears naturally.

 An essential difficulty in the proof was the fact that the complex $\Aut_{G,H}$ is not perverse (it has infinitely many perverse cohomologies), it is not even a direct sum of its perverse cohomologies (cf. Section~8.3).